cameronneylon/barcelona-declaration-website/content/news/20250227_anncouncing_vacancy_community_manager.md

 For a full job description and application details see:
 [Vacancy - Community Manager for the Barcelona Declaration](/vacancy_community_manager).

-Deadline for application is Thursday, March 20 2025, 23:59 AOE
+The deadline for application has been extended to **Thursday, March 27 2025**, 23:59 AOE.

+*Please note: to encourage applications from a range of candidates that is as diverse as possible, the deadline for application has been extended to March 27, 2025.*